Policy and FAQs

 Choice students (already attending the choice district) with IEPs

-Once a choice student has enrolled in the choice district, the district is required to keep the student and ensure that the student's needs for special education services are met—just the same as it would for a resident student.
+Once a choice student has enrolled in and is attending the choice district, the district is required to keep the student and ensure that the student's needs for special education services are met—just the same as it would for a resident student.
 Any costs to implement the IEP are to be borne by the choice district, with one exception: if an IEP is developed that cannot be implemented by the choice district and an out-of-district placement is designated, the choice district is only financially responsible for any state aid received for the student and the sending district is responsible for the balance.
 [See 6A:12-9.1 General provisions (b): The sending district shall maintain fiscal responsibility for any choice student enrolled in or determined to require a private day or residential school, except that the choice district will be required to contribute any State aid received for such a student and the sending district will be responsible for the balance.]
 For more on out-of-district placements, see below.

 Choice students needing out-of-district or private placement